mwbowers/mwbowers.github.io/articles/sql-parser-explorer.md

 1. Rewrite the SQL statement in a different way using a valid syntax which provides the same results, such that the Migration succeeds.
 2. Submit the valid program with the troublesome statement to ASNA for review, wait for a new Monarch Cocoon build with the statement supported.

-Both avenues listed may be challenging, particularly when there is no simple way to identify where in the *possibly* long statement had a conflict according to the current SQL Grammar used by Monarch.
+Both avenues listed may be challenging, particularly when there is no simple way to identify where in the *possibly* long statement a conflict was detected, according to the current SQL Grammar defined by Monarch.

 In this section we present an Open-source tool that may be used to facilitate this process.